shyguy1412/bb-external-editor/README.md

 ## How to use

-1. If you dont already have it installed, install [NodeJS](https://nodejs.org)
+1. If you dont already have it installed, install [NodeJS](https://nodejs.org) v20 or newer
 1. Clone this repository
 1. navigate to the template (`cd path/to/the/template`) inside your console
 1. run `npm install` in your console to install all dependencies